 Class Lab Credit

 DRE 098 Integrated Reading Writing III 2.5 1 3

+Dromo anticitade DDE 007

 Prerequisites: DRE 097

-Corequisites: CIS 070, ACA 115 or ACA 122
+Corequisites: CIS 070, ACA 111-Not required effective Summer 2016

 This course is designed to develop proficiency in integrated and contextualized reading and writing skills and strategies.
 Topics include reading and writing processes, critical thinking strategies, and recognition and composition of well-developed, coherent, and unified texts; these topics are taught using texts primarily in the Lexile® range of 1185 to 1385.
-Upon completion, students should be able to apply those skills toward understanding a variety of texts at the career and college ready level and toward composing a documented essay.
+Upon completion, students should be able to apply those skills toward understanding a variety of texts at the career and college ready level and toward composing a documented essay. ~

+Class Lab Credit

-DRE 099 Integrated Reading Writing III Prerequisites: DRE 097 Corequisites: CIS 070, ENG 111
+DRE 099 Integrated Reading Writing III 2.0 0 2

+Prerequisites: DRE 097

+Corequisites: CIS 070, ENG 111